ministryofjustice/cloud-platform/docs/HOWTO-workflow.md

 are optional.
 12) Save.

+## Adding a ticket from a repo associated with waffle.io

+1) Go to the repo that your issue relates to (if you can't work out which one go to the [cloud-platform](ministryofjustice/cloud-platform) repo)
+2) Go to the `Issues` tab.
+3) Click `New issue`.
+4) Add a brief, descriptive title.
+5) Add some details about your issue.
+6) Click `Submit new issue`.
+7) Your issue with automatically appear in the `Inbox` column after a few seconds.
+8) Add the `support team` label if you want it to appear in `Support To Do` instead of `Inbox`.
+9) Add the `to do` label if you want it to appear in the `To Do` column instead of `Inbox`.

 ## Working on a ticket

 1) Click on the person icon in the top-right-hand corner of the ticket.